 The afflicted party can take Dexamethasone, which reverses swelling, including brain swelling.
 Though it can be used in a preventative manner, Dexamethasone is a powerful drug that may cause serious side effects.
 But in extreme conditions, it can save the life of someone suffering from HACE -- especially if that person has to stay put through the night before descending.
 It is reputed to revive people who have fallen into a coma from HACE.
 You can also provide oxygen to the HACE patient and put him or her into a portable hyperbaric chamber.

-For more information on altitude sickness and other related topics, ascend to the links on the next page.
+For more information on altitude sickness and other related topics, ascend to the links below.